A landing page is a targeted webpage designed to convert visitors into leads or customers.

 SMART goals are a framework for setting objectives that are specific, measurable, achievable, relevant, and time-bound.

-To set SMART goals for landing pages, you need to follow these steps:
+To set SMART goals, you need to follow these steps:

-- Specific: Define the specific goal you want to achieve with your landing page.
-This goal should be clear and focused on a particular action or conversion.
+- Specific: Define the specific goal you want to achieve.
+This goal should be clear and focused on a particular action.

-- Measurable: Determine how you will measure the success of your landing page.
-Identify key performance indicators (KPIs) such as conversion rate, bounce rate, and click-through rate that you can track to monitor your landing page's performance.
+- Measurable: Determine how you will measure the success of your page.
+Identify key performance indicators (KPIs) such as conversion rate, bounce rate, and click-through rate that you can track to monitor performance.

 - Achievable: Ensure that your goal is achievable and realistic based on your current resources and capabilities.
 Avoid setting unrealistic goals that you cannot accomplish.